Delaware COVID-19 Emergency Response Initiative

 A Nonprofit Collaborative Response to the 2020 Coronavirus Pandemic

-The Delaware COVID-19 Emergency Response Initiative, a nonprofit collaborative response to the 2020 coronavirus pandemic.
+The Delaware COVID-19 Emergency Response Initiative is a nonprofit collaborative response to the 2020 coronavirus pandemic.
 The Delaware Alliance for Nonprofit Advancement (DANA), Delaware Community Foundation (DCF), Philanthropy Delaware (PD) and United Way of Delaware (UWDE) are partnering to coordinate charitable resources to maximize impact statewide during this crisis.

 THE CHALLENGE (Our “Why”)